ibrahimelbehery/univad-task/README.md

      ```
  - I installed and configured VPN server on the provisioned EC2 instance to use it for secure communication with my EC2 instance.
 ## Third Step
- - I used the most famous open source IT configuration automation tool (Ansible) to install and configure docker.
+ - I used the most famous open source IT configuration automation tool (Ansible) to install and configure docker and also install maven .
  - The used playbook is exists in ansible directory (pl1-install-docker-and-compose-RHEL7.yml)
    ### command
      ```